Spanish prime minister Pedro Sánchez and Catalan president Quim Torra have met for the first time.

 Catalan nationalists like Torra do not agree that their home region is an “indissoluble” part of Spain, as the Constitution prescribes.

-- La Vanguardia, the biggest newspaper of Catalonia, welcomes the “thaw” in relations.
+- La Vanguardia, the biggest newspaper in Catalonia, welcomes the “thaw” in relations.
 It recognizes that big differences remain, but “the important thing is that an era of institutional normalization has now begun.”

 - El Periódico, the second newspaper in the region, calls the Sánchez-Torra meeting a “glimmer of hope”.